Harry Panayiotou

 Born in Leicester, Panayiotou joined his hometown club Leicester City as a youngster, making his first-team debut in April 2012.
 After loan spells at Port Vale in October 2014 and Raith Rovers in the second half of the 2015–16 season, he was released by Leicester.
-He joined Barrow in September 2016, and was loaned out to Salford City in March 2017.
-He signed with Nuneaton Borough in June 2018, before moving on to Greek side Aittitos Spata in January 2019 and then returned to the English National League with Aldershot Town in July 2019.
-After two seasons there, Panayiotou joined Scottish Premiership side Livingston for a short spell, but returned to Aldershot Town in January 2022.
+He joined Barrow in September 2016 and was loaned to Salford City in March 2017.
+He signed with Nuneaton Borough in June 2018 before moving on to the Greek side Aittitos Spata in January 2019.

+Panayiotou returned to the English National League with Aldershot Town in July 2019.
+After two seasons there, he joined Scottish Premiership side Livingston for a short spell but returned to Aldershot Town in January 2022.
 He joined Maidenhead United on loan in February 2023.

-Panayiotou represents Saint Kitts and Nevis at international level, having made his international debut in 2014.
+He joined Gibraltar club Bruno's Magpies in August 2023 and moved to Maltese Premier League side Sirens the following year.
+He signed with Larne of Northern Ireland in January 2025, and returned to England eight months later to join Morecambe.